arjundas1/AI-based-Medical-Specialist-Recommendation-System/README.md

     <img src="https://github.com/arjundas1/AI-based-Medical-Specialist-Recommendation-System/blob/main/Files/Ring%20plot%20Symptom%2014.png" width="360" height="260">
   </a>
 </p>
+The 11 variety of symptoms reduced to only 4 in Symptom_14 column.
+This enables us to decide the number of symptom columns that must be taken for consideration while creating the model.

 ### Data Preprocessing
 1. From the above head of df1 dataframe, we observe that a lot of Null values are present in the dataset.
 Therefore we count the total number of NaN values in the dataset.